The past decade has been rough for business spreadsheets.

 This made cash-flow more complex, which made it harder to make significant decisions about the business.
 When he started using Quickbooks, Leung could easily see everything that was owed to the company and everything they owed.
 Nothing slipped through the cracks.

 One of the toughest problems with Excel usually isn’t noticeable until it’s too late: inconsistent spreadsheets.

 This happens all the time.
-Because Excel isn’t a central hub for all your accounting, budgeting, and inventory needs, you need to manually add and change data in multiple places.
+Because Excel isn’t a central hub for all your accounting, budgeting, and inventory needs, you need to add and change data in multiple places manually.

 Businesses of all sizes face this problem.
 But the bigger a company gets, the more likely they are to encounter it.
 According to Ventana Research, around 44% of enterprise-sized companies grapple with inconsistent spreadsheets.

-The real problem with numbers not adding up is that it’s hard to spot the problem.
-While it is possible to reconcile two spreadsheets, if an error was made back a few months ago, it’s difficult to know which spreadsheet is right and which is wrong.
+The real problem with numbers not adding up is that it’s hard to figure out why.
+While it is possible to reconcile two spreadsheets, if an error was made a few months ago, it’s challenging to know which spreadsheet is right and which is wrong.

 Spreadsheet errors tend to have a waterfall effect.

 If even one cell in your spreadsheet is wrong, it can have huge repercussions down the line.
-Mess up one input with a wrong digit, misplaced comma or decimal point, and your spreadsheet will use that to miscalculate other computations.
+Mess up one input with an incorrect digit, or misplaced comma or decimal point, and your spreadsheet will use that to miscalculate other computations.